KestrelComputer/kestrel/_posts/2016-12-06-modular-firmware.md

 * All software is written to be position-independent.
 * Every module needs to start with a small header.
 * The firmware contains procedures to dynamically discover and initialize modules as they're needed.
-* The firmware also needs a way to locate and initialize certain modules *before* they're actually needed.
+* The firmware also needs a way to initialize certain modules *before* they're actually needed.

 With these requirements met,
 it is possible for even web-based applications hosted on low-powered virtual machines